How to Keep Squirrels Out of Raised Garden Beds

 Since the planters are elevated – we didn’t have any rodents, mice, or moles which is a good thing.

-This year we had to come up with an easy way to protect the elevated garden beds from the squirrels and birds with physical barriers rather than repelling them with chemicals or a natural squirrel repellents that would have to be resprayed often.
+This year we had to come up with an easy way to protect the elevated garden beds from the squirrels and birds.
+We needed physical barriers over the entire raised bed, not the individual plants.
+We didn’t want to use a chemical spray or natural squirrel repellents that would have to be resprayed often.

 After doing some research, I liked what an Australian gardener I found on YouTube did to deter pests from getting in his raised garden beds.